How to stop alopecia areata from spreading?

 - regrowth with white hairs or poliosis6

-So, how to stop alopecia areata from spreading?
+How to stop alopecia areata from progressing?

 Dr. Williams says that for any type of hair loss, not only in the case of alopecia areata, early intervention and appropriate treatment by a dermatologist is the best chance of preventing further hair loss and regrowing your hair back.